mycrochip/fylo-landing-page-with-two-column-layout/README.md

 ### What I learned

 This is my very first attempt at utilizing javascript in my projects.
 I used javascript to add functionality to the forms only.
-Ths nav in this projects does not require the use of javascript.
+Ths nav in this project does not require the use of javascript.

 ```css
 .proud-of-this-css {